-The Maryland Counseling Association promotes the professionalism of the field of counseling and encourages equality of stature in the mental health arena.
+The Maryland Counseling Association, Inc. promotes the professionalism of the field of counseling and encourages equality of stature in the mental health arena.

 Importance of Advocacy:

 - Advocacy is a core value for counseling

 - Advocacy is the promotion of the well-being of individuals, groups, and the counseling profession within systems and organizations

 - Advocacy seeks to remove barriers and obstacles that inhibit access, growth, and development

 - A.7.a Advocacy defined in the ACA Code of Ethics

 - HB736- COUNSELING COMPACT: PASSED House Floor (135-0)